news & Announcements

 Thank you to Brenda Lehan for your vision and for commissioning this beautiful painting, and to Patty Kirk for your amazing talent in bringing this story and this biblical heroine to life.

-Brown Bag Bible Study on Philippians
+Brown Bag Bible Study

 Men's Breakfast Book Club